Peanut Butter Cup Cookies

 Since it sounded like whoever wrote this was talking directly to me, I knew I’d have to make them!

 It was great having all that candy around for Easter but the daunting task of consuming it became even too much for my sweet tooth.
 So I made use of some peanut butter cups laying around and stuck them in some tasty cookies to share with Taste Tester’s coworkers.
 I found the perfect recipe on Allrecipes and got to work.

 There’s a little bit of chopping involved to prep the Reese’s (unless you have the cute little bite-sized cups) but otherwise these cookies come together pretty quickly.

 These tasty treats were crispy on the outside and soft and slightly chewy on the inside.
 Creaming the butter and sugars really well and sifting the flower created a dough that turned out very light.
 They seemed unusually light for a peanut butter cookie which made it easy to continually pop them in your mouth without making you feel too weighed down.
 Whether you think that’s wonderful or completely torturous I’m going to assume is personal preference.
 I thought it was wonderful!

 These were tasty and a great way to use up extra post-holiday candy.
-Check out Front Studio for a review of them and get the modified recipe after the break!
+Check out Front Studio for a review of them and then make them yourself!

 Before baking these, I read a few of the user reviews on Allrecipes that advised omitting or reducing the amount of cocoa powder in the recipe.
 I followed the suggestion and posted the adjustment below, but otherwise followed the original recipe.